Phileosopher/commonplace/engineering-design.md

 Any small issue in a design becomes a large one [when it becomes large-scale](engineering-design-scaling.md).

-## Additional reading
+## More information

 [A tech-oriented dive into this content](engineering-design-computers.md)

-UX in General
+UX in general:

 - [Laws of UX](https://lawsofux.com/)
 - [growth.design's UX Case Studies](https://growth.design/case-studies)